mrbig/ocpi-protocol/README.md

 ## DISCLAIMER ##

-This fork is my attempt to upgrade this project to OCPI V2.2.1.
+This fork is of chargemap/ocpi-protocol upgraded to OCPI V2.2.1.

-This is by no means feature complete, and maybe never will because I will be focused on the CPO role, and possibly ignore eMSP wherever not needed.
+This is by no means feature complete, and maybe never will.
+Currently the most common modules for eMSP and CPO servers are both available, and many of the client classes.

-If you want to use use the eMSP role please consider helping out with upgrading.
-Or you could use the original repo at https://github.com/ChargeMap/ocpi-protocol with version 2.1.1 wich is pretty much feature complete.
+If you miss some classes then please feel free to add them or contact me.

 ## Functionality ##
 Library provides OCPI request/response classes for eMSP interfaces, models, factories and errors.